 - Duration: Classes take place from 1st October 2015 to 3 June 2016.
 The thesis must be submitted by February 2017.
 Upon specific and motivated request, certain courses can be followed over two academic years (2015/16 and 2016/17)

 - Language of instruction: English

 - Schedule: twice a week, on Thursday evenings (18:00-20:30) and Friday afternoons (15:00-20:15)

 - Number of places available: approximately twenty

-- Venue: Villa Barton and Villa Moynier, Rue de Lausanne, Geneva, Switzerland
+- Venue: Villa Barton and Villa Moynier, Geneva, Switzerland

 - Degree: Executive Master/Diploma of Advanced Studies in International Law in Armed Conflict (60 ECTS credits)

-- Module: Basic principles of IHL and the Conduct of Hostilities in International Armed Conflicts
+- Basic Principles of IHL and the Conduct of Hostilities in International Armed Conflicts

-- Module: Protection of Persons and Property in Armed Conflict in International Armed Conflicts
+- Protection of Persons and Property in International Armed Conflicts

-Participants are required to write a research thesis under the supervision of a member of the Academy's Faculty.
-A module on research skills is organized to aid participants in the researching for and writing of the thesis.
-Upon submission of the thesis, participants are required to pass a thesis defense.
+Participants are required to write a Master's thesis under the supervision of a member of the Academy's faculty.
+A class on research skills will help participants to research and write their theses.
+Participants are required to orally defend their thesis.